zulip/zulip/docs/events-system.md

 things together atomically.
 So instead, we use a more complicated algorithm that can produce the atomic result from non-atomic subroutines.
-Here's how it works when you make a `register` API request.
+Here's how it works when you make a `register` API request; the logic is in `zerver/views/events_register.py` and `zerver/lib/events.py`.
 The request is directly handled by Django:

 * Django makes an HTTP request to Tornado, requesting that a new event queue be created, and records its queue ID.